Sam Gallagher (footballer, born 1995): Blackburn Rovers

+Stoke City

+Gallagher joined Stoke City on 31 July 2024 for an undisclosed fee, signing a three-year contract.
+He scored his first goal for Stoke on 2 October 2024 in a 6–1 victory against Portsmouth.
+Gallagher struggled with injuries in 2024–25, making 22 appearances, as Stoke avoided relegation on the final day.

 International career

 Gallagher has a Glaswegian father, and played three games for Scotland at under-19 level.
 In February 2014 shortly after his father's death, Gallagher switched allegiance to his birth country, England.
 On 24 February 2014, he was called up by the England under-19s for a friendly match against Turkey.
 He made his debut in the game, which England won 3–0.